brimdata/zed/docs/language/search-syntax/README.md

 ### Wildcard Field Names

 It's possible to search across _all_ top-level fields of a value's data type by entering a wildcard where you'd normally enter the field name.

-In the following search for the `addr`-type value `10.150.0.85`, we match only a single `notice` event, as this is the only event in our data with a matching top-level field of the `addr` type (the `dst` field).
+In the following search for the `ip`-type value `10.150.0.85`, we match only a single `notice` record, as this is the only record in our data with a matching top-level field of the `ip` type (the `dst` field).

 #### Example:
 ```zq-command-disable